Anthony96922/mpxgen/README.md

 ```
 Every line must start with a valid command, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, and any other value switches it to *off*.

-Scripts can be written to obtain and feed "now playing" into Mpxgen for dynamically updated RDS.
+Scripts can be written to obtain and send "now playing" text data to Mpxgen for dynamically updated RDS.

+See the [command list](command_list.md) for a complete list of valid commands.

 ### RadioText Plus
 Mpxgen implements RT+ to allow some radios to display indivdual MP3-like metadata tags like artist and song titles from within RT.